TobiasPSP/doneland_sources/DC-DC-Converter/buck/LM5116/readme.md

 <img src="images/LM5116_all_w.png" width="90%" height="90%" />

 > The board above costs around €4 including heat sinks and is a *heavy-duty* workhorse for hobbyist projects.
 It supports both *constant voltage* and *constant current*, settable via two clearly marked potentiometers.
-Turn them *rightwards* to *increase* output voltage and current, respectively.
+Turn them *rightwards* to *increase* their setting, and *leftwards* to *decrease*.
 >
-> :warning: The board comes with a tiny shift switch at the *input* terminal.
+> :warning: The board comes with a tiny switch at the *input* terminal.
 Make sure this switch is in *ON* position or else there will be no output voltage.
 >
 > To adjust the voltage, connect a voltmeter to the output terminal, then turn the potentiometer marked **CV** (turn *right* to *raise* and *left* to *lower*).
 >
-> To adjust the maximum current, connect a load to the output terminal (preferrably a dedicated electronic load device where you can vary the load, but any load will do) and check whether it receives the current it needs.
-Place an ampere meter in series but keep in mind that multimeters can measure large current only for a few moments.
-A much better way of displaying the current is to use a dedicated electronic load, or to measure the current with a **DC** clamp ampere meter.
+> To adjust the *constant current* requires a load to be connected to the output terminal (preferrably a dedicated electronic load device where you can vary the load, but any load will do).
 >
-> A red LED close to the *input* terminals lights up when the **Buck** converter is *not limiting* the current.
-If it is *off* (*not fully bright* to be precise, dim light counts as *off*), turn the potentiometer marked as **CC** to the *right* to allow the **Buck** converter to supply *more* current (raising the *constant current* setting).
+> You can now measure the current that flows at the output terminal with a **DC** clamp ampere meter (do *not* use simple multimeters for the currents at play here.
+They typically support high currents only for a few seconds).
 >
-> If the red LED is fully *on*, turn the potentiometer marked **CC** left-wards.
-This lowers the *constant current*.
-Play with the **CC** potentiometer until you have set the *constant current* to the maximum value you need.
+> A red *LED* close to the *input terminal* tells you if your output is *above* the *constant current*: if the LED is *dim* or *off*, then the **Buck** converter actively lowers the current (by lowering the voltage).
+You would have to turn the **CC* potentiometer rightwards to *increase* the *constant voltage* until the red *LED* is *fully on* again if you wanted to allow such current.
 >
-> If you find that the breakout board provides much less current than **20A** regardless of what you do, make sure your *input power supply* is capable of providing *enough energy* in the first place.
-The **Buck** can't generate current out of nowhere.
+> If you find that the breakout board provides much less current than **20A** before it starts to drop the voltage, regardless of what you do, make sure your *input power supply* is capable of providing *enough energy* in the first place.
+The **Buck** can't generate current out of nothing.
 >
 > For example, if you supply *24V* and want to draw *10A* at *12V*, your power supply must be capable of supplying at least *24V* at *5A*.
 If it does not, or if you have accidentally set it to some *constant current* cap, the **LM5116** tries to maintain the *constant current* by gradually *decreasing the voltage*.